 - Folds in fabric weakens garments.
 Similar to the way paper weakens when folded, creases in fabric may become permanent over time (if you have ever let down a hem you may have experience this.)
 Or even worse, the fabric might tear where it has been weakened.
 This is why museums will refold their boxed garments periodically.

 - Inspection is essential.
 Occasionally inspecting a garment ensures that any oxidized stains or other problems that are developing can be remedied before they are permanent.

 - Mildew and Mold Risks.
 If a garment is stored in an environment of over 60% humidity, mold and mildew spores can develop.
 Moisture trapped in a storage container increases the risks of mold and mildew as well.
 If a garment has not been cleaned it also increases the risk.

 Wedding Dress Preservation Recommendations from Museums

-Textile conservators recommend that you keep your wedding dress: cool, clean, cool, dry and wrinkle-free.
+Textile conservators recommend that you keep your wedding dress: cool, clean, cool, dry, wrinkle-free and in the dark.
 So having your wedding dress properly cleaned is the first step in proper wedding dress preservation.